 1. All grades should be equal to or greater than 60

 "All grades should be equal or greater than 60” condition requires “all” grades to be equal to or greater than 60.
-We can use AND function to combine these statements,
+We can use the AND function to combine these statements,

 AND(B7>=60,C7>=60,D7>=60)

-On the other hand; if one of the two options is enough for a passing grade, we can use the OR function to compare the two,
+On the other hand, if one of the two options is enough for a passing grade, we can use the OR function to compare the two,

 OR(AND(B7>=60,C7>=60,D7>=60),AVERAGE(B7:D7)>=70)